-1.31 Jury Service Program
+1.30 Jury Service Program

 The prospective contract is subject to the requirements of the County's Contractor Employee Jury Service Ordinance ("Jury Service Program") (Los Angeles County Code, Chapter 2.203).
-Prospective Contractors should carefully read the Jury Service Ordinance, Appendix D, and the pertinent jury service provisions of the Appendix H - Master Agreement, sub-paragraph 8.8, both of which are incorporated by reference into and made a part of this RFSQ.
-The Jury Service Program applies to both Contractors and their temporary staff.
-SOQs that fail to comply with the requirements of the Jury Service Program will be considered non-responsive and excluded from further consideration.
+Prospective Contractors should carefully read the Jury Service Ordinance, Appendix D, and the pertinent jury service provisions of the Appendix J and J-1 - Sample Master Agreement, sub-paragraph 8.7, both of which are incorporated by reference into and made a part of this RFSQ.
+The Jury Service Program applies to both Contractors and their Subcontractors.
+SOQs that fail to comply with the requirements of the Jury Service Program will be considered nonresponsive and excluded from further consideration.